FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_6_Source_6_6_Source.md

 ## Tracking

-Spat Revolution is able to receive data from RTTrPM open protocol tracking systems.
-Currently, BlackTrax™ is supported natively.
-BlackTrax™ is a vision-based system that connects to different third party applications, such as robotic lights, media servers and Spat Revolution.
+SPAT Revolution is able to receive data from RTTrPM open protocol tracking systems.
+This protocol is supported by BlackTrax™.
+BlackTrax™ is a vision-based system that connects to different third party applications, such as robotic lights, media servers and SPAT Revolution.
+OSC is the other very good method to use for tracking and various tracking system supports it natively.

+_!> RTTrPM protocol is only available with the Ultimate license of SPAT Revolution_.

 When you have correctly setup the BlackTrax protocol (see [BlackTrax Integration section](ThirdParty_BlackTrax.md)) then you can directly assign Tracking Index to virtual sources, and also to listener position (see [Listener position section](5_Spatialisation_Technology_5_4_Listener_Position.md)) for advanced virtual reality interactive audio projects.